sumeetjain/snippets/README.markdown

 ## Documentation
 Here's a quick rundown of what each snippet does:

+- Refresh Running Browser(s) - Hit `CMD` + R to refresh running browsers.
+This is part of the HTML bundle that comes with TextMate, but it doesn't work properly if you use the Webkit Nightly instead of Safari.
+My version fixes that.

 ### CSS
 - Reset Styles - Type `reset` and hit TAB to insert some CSS reset styles (my own blend - kind of a mix of YUI and Eric Meyer's)